sharm294/sphinx-datatables/docs/index.rst

 You can use the special variable `${datatables_version}` to dynamically set the DataTables version in URLs (which is substituted by `datatables_version` configuration value from `conf.py`).

 .. note:: `datatables_options` to JavaScript object conversion.
-    The dictionary is converted to JSON with `json.dumps <https://docs.python.org/3/library/json.html#json.dumps>`__ and passed to the JavaScript DataTables constructor.
+    If a dictionary, then it is converted to JSON with `json.dumps <https://docs.python.org/3/library/json.html#json.dumps>`__ and passed to the JavaScript DataTables constructor.
     If it's a string, it will be passed as is, so it will need to be a valid JavaScript string.

     You can set any options you want, but make sure to follow the DataTables documentation for the correct format.